pivotal/docs-platform-automation/docs/externalized-opsman-config.md

 Sample usage:
 `om --env env.yml configure-director --config director.yml`
-will configure the OpsManager to the state you specified in the configuration file.

 ### Promote to another foundation
 The configuration file is the exact state of a given foundation, it contains